 Landslides, unlike hurricanes, do not have a season for its occurrence.
 However, in years that are predominantly wet such as 2017, landslides occur at a higher frequency along the Northern Range.
 This is likely due to groundwater pressure destabilizing the slope.

 Landslide Monitoring & Forecasting

-In Trinidad and Tobago, there is no governmental or scientific body that monitor high-risk landslide areas in real time.
+In Trinidad and Tobago, there is no governmental or scientific body that monitors high-risk landslide areas in real time.
 Even after landslides, only visual monitoring takes place.